nsrau/azure-docs.it-it/articles/application-gateway/application-gateway-web-application-firewall-powershell.md

 # Create a IP configuration.
 This configures what subnet the Application Gateway uses.
 When Application Gateway starts, it picks up an IP address from the subnet configured and routes network traffic to the IP addresses in the back-end IP pool.
 $gipconfig = New-AzureRmApplicationGatewayIPConfiguration -Name 'gwconfig' -Subnet $gwSubnet

-# Create a backend pool to hold the addresses or NICs for the application that application gateway is protecting.
+# Create a backend pool to hold the addresses or NICs for the application that Application Gateway is protecting.
 $pool = New-AzureRmApplicationGatewayBackendAddressPool -Name 'pool01' -BackendIPAddresses 1.1.1.1, 2.2.2.2, 3.3.3.3

 # Upload the authenication certificate that will be used to communicate with the backend servers